SS Oceana (1887): Operations

 Oceana made her maiden voyage from London on 19 March 1888, sailing to Melbourne and Sydney via Colombo, Ceylon.
 After upgrading and refitting in 1904, she began her last voyage on this passage on 12 May 1905, after which she was placed on the London to Bombay route.

+On 13 June 1894, former Premier of South Australia, Sir John Bray died onboard during his return to Adelaide from London following the completion of his term as South Australia's Agent General.

 Author Mark Twain traveled from Sydney to Ceylon aboard Oceana in 1895 as part of his travels described in Following the Equator.
 He remarked of the ship: